Chevron Baby Blanket | Purl Soho

 Continue in this pattern for the next three colors, ending each skein with a wrong side row and changing colors on the right side.
 The next color will be Tulip, followed by Drift, and then Sleet.

-For the final color (Graphite), repeat Rows 1 and 2 until you have about 8 yards of yarn left (or nine times).
-Work Row 1 one more time.
+For the final color (Graphite), repeat Rows 1 and 2 until you have about 8 yards of yarn left (about 8 times).

-Bind Off Row: Bind off 5 stitches, *(knit into the next stitch and leave the stitch on the left needle, bind off 1 stitch, knit into the back of the stitch, let the stitch off the left needle, bind off 1 stitch) 2 times, bind off 10 stitches, repeat from * to last 8 stitches, (knit into the next stitch and leave the stitch on the left needle, bind off 1 stitch, knit into the back of the stitch, let the stitch off the left needle, bind off 1 stitch) 2 times, bind off 6 stitches, pull the yarn through the last stitch.
+Bind Off Row (wrong side): Bind off 5 stitches, *(knit into the next stitch and leave the stitch on the left needle, bind off 1 stitch, knit into the back of the stitch, let the stitch off the left needle, bind off 1 stitch) 2 times, bind off 10 stitches, repeat from * to last 8 stitches, (knit into the next stitch and leave the stitch on the left needle, bind off 1 stitch, knit into the back of the stitch, let the stitch off the left needle, bind off 1 stitch) 2 times, bind off 6 stitches, pull the yarn through the last stitch.

 Weave in the ends and you’re all done!